MakeCentsGaming/clsGDTObject/README.md

 ##### Or pass a list of gdts
 - gdt.ReadEachGDT(List<string>); //list of full gdt paths

+- gdt.gdfs is a list of GDF objects, or assets with a dictionary of keys and other asset related properties.

 ##### See xml for full list of functions

 This is a work in progress and will be updated as I find more things I need to do to gdts.